 Insurance claims reported to and ultimately administered through the external insurer, in recent years, are below the average of the early 2000's, due to the County's higher deductible levels that were instituted in 2011.
-As a result, more claims are administered and settled internally through the County's self-insurance program.
+As a result, more claims are administered and settled internally through the County's program.
 Large financial claims, typically due to bodily injury or private property damage, are administered by our insurer given their potential to exceed the County's deductible.
-During 2018, there were seventeen such claims in various stages of civil litigation, representing a claimed loss value in excess of \$27 million.
-By year-end, seven of these claims were resolved at a total cost to the County of approximately \$405,195.
-Continued improvement of County infrastructure, documentation of maintenance activities and attention to risk management strategies should keep insurance claims that proceed to litigation trending downward.
+During 2020, there were fourteen such claims in various stages of civil litigation, representing a claimed loss value in excess of \$23 million; although claims, in most cases are awarded or settled for significantly less values or in some cases no award is made.
+By year-end, two of these claims were resolved at a total cost to the County of approximately \$524,000.
+Continued improvement of County infrastructure, documentation of maintenance activities and attention to risk management strategies should keep costs related to insurance claims that proceed to litigation trending downward due to a strong defense in most situations, despite the volume of claims made against the County being uncontrollable, to some degree.